aggelos-michael-papadopoulos/MASK_RCNN_2_classes/README.md

 Annotation tool: VGG Image Annotator (VIA).

-#TRAINING
+# TRAINING

-I run the mask_rcnn_train.ipynb (what we do here in essence is run the custom.py from google colab).
+I run the mask_rcnn_train.ipynb (what we do here in essence is run the custom.py from google colab) and as a result we get the training weights from the last epoch (20th epoch).